kartikRam/AdminPanelBTPS/README.md

 # AdminPanelBTPS
-Its an admin side code for the project BTPS
+### It is an Andmin Panel of the BTPS Application.